-The importance of information and technology risks to the enterprise risk posture makes it critical to ensure broad visibility into related activities.
+The importance of information and technology risks to the enterprise risk posture makes it critical to ensure broad visibility about risk-related activities to protect enterprise reputation, finances, and objectives.
 A comprehensive enterprise risk register (ERR) and enterprise risk profile (ERP) support communication and disclosure requirements.
-Integration of CSRM activities supports understanding of exposures related to corporate reporting (e.g., income statements, balance sheets, and cash flow) and similar requirements (e.g., reporting for appropriation and oversight authorities) for public-sector entities.
+The integration of CSRM activities supports understanding of exposures related to corporate reporting (e.g., income statements, balance sheets, and cash flow) and similar requirements (e.g., reporting for appropriation and oversight authorities) for public-sector entities.